xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 Demo Applications
 =================

-BiQuad Application For SliceKit Board (app_slicekit_biquad)
+BiQuad Application For sliceKIT Board (app_sliceKIT_biquad)
 -----------------------------------------------------------

-To get started with this application, run through the instructions in the slicekit_biquad_filter_Quickstart_ quickstart guide.
+To get started with this application, run through the instructions in the sliceKIT_biquad_filter_Quickstart_ quickstart guide.

-This application uses module_dsp_biquad to apply a filter to an audio-stream passing through the SliceKit Core board.
+This application uses module_dsp_biquad to apply a filter to an audio-stream passing through the sliceKIT Core board.
 The audio is connected to the Audio Slice board using the following Analogue ports:

    * Input 0/1 (Microphone mini-jack)